Currently, what are the statutory requirements for assessment in primary schools?

 As at KS1, there are also pre-KS2 standards in reading, writing and maths for pupils working below the standard of the tests but engaging in subject-specific study.

-In 2019, P scales are statutory for pupils with SEN not yet engaged in subject-specific study.
+In 2019, P Scales were statutory for pupils with SEN not yet engaged in subject-specific study.
 Assessment frameworks for these pupils are planned to change to The engagement model in 2021-22, as at KS1.

 - The GPS test will have two papers, one of short answer grammar and punctuation questions and one spelling test

 - The reading test will have one booklet covering a balanced range of texts and an answer booklet

 - The maths test will have one 30 minute arithmetic paper and two papers of 40 minutes each on mathematical fluency, problem-solving and reasoning.

 In normal years, the results of the tests in reading, mathematics; and grammar, punctuation and spelling are reported to pupils and parents as scaled scores (see previous note on scaled scores for Key Stage 1).

 For tests, parents are be provided with their child’s scaled score and whether this equates to the expected standard (100+) or a high score (110+), along with the school and national averages.
 For teacher assessment, reports should show whether pupils have reached the expected standard or, if available, standards below this or greater depth – again, alongside school and national averages.